 If the placenta is still completely or partially retained after these efforts, if bleeding is severe, or if the mother’s life is in danger, additional surgical procedures may be required.
 This may include opening the uterus to remove the placenta or removing the uterus entirely via a hysterectomy.
 Medications can also be given during all these measures to try and help the uterus contract down and expel the placenta, as well.

-Sometimes the placenta appears to deliver completely, and in a matter of hours or days a woman develops symptoms such as increased bleeding or signs of infection (fever, abdominal pain, abnormal smelling vaginal discharge).
+Sometimes the placenta appears to deliver complete, and in a matter of hours or days a woman develops symptoms such as increased bleeding or signs of infection (fever, abdominal pain, abnormal smelling vaginal discharge).
 These can be signs that a small piece of the placenta is still in the uterus, and an ultrasound can confirm this.
 This condition is often treated with a surgical procedure called a dilation and curettage (“D&C”) to remove the remaining tissue.
 Antibiotics or medications to help with bleeding may need to be given as well.

 - AD Weeks